Amygdalin beta-glucosidase

+The enzyme amygdalin β-glucosidase characterised from Prunus serotina hydrolyses the cyanogenic glycoside, amygdalin, to prunasin and D-glucose.
+Prunasin can similarly be further metabolised to give mandelonitrile and a second unit of glucose by the enzyme prunasin beta-glucosidase.

+The reaction in Penicillium aurantiogriseum can be completely inhibited by the action of glucono-δ-lactone at 1 mM concentration.

-This enzyme belongs to the family of hydrolases, specifically those glycosidases that hydrolyse O- and S-glycosyl compounds.
+This enzyme is a hydrolase, specifically a glycosidase that hydrolyses O- and S-glycosyl compounds.
 The systematic name of this enzyme class is amygdalin beta-D-glucohydrolase.
 Other names in common use include amygdalase, amygdalinase, amygdalin hydrolase, and amygdalin glucosidase.

-It can be completely inhibited by the action of Glucono-δ-lactone at 1 mM concentration.